 TO DO | MUSEUM

-One of the largest Cistercian abbeys of France is the Abbaye de Fontfroide (see previous post here).
-Situated close to Narbonne in the Aude department, this well-preserved abbey gathers more than 1,000 years of history.
-Every now and then, L’Abbaye de Fontfroide opens its doors a bit further during the many themed visits organised.
-I was very curious to discover the private rooms of the monastery, especially because these rooms are normally closed to the public.
+One of the largest Cistercian abbeys in France is the Abbaye de Fontfroide (see previous post here).
+Situated close to Narbonne in the Aude region, this well-preserved abbey contains more than 1,000 years of history.
+Every now and then, L’Abbaye de Fontfroide opens up more of the abbey for their many themed visits.
+I was very curious to discover the monastery’s private rooms, especially as these rooms are normally closed to the public.

 Our guide explained how Gustave and Madeleine Fayet bought the abbey in 1908 after the last monks had abandoned it in 1901.
-Gustave was a wealthy landowner, businessman, heir of a considerable fortune, collector of art and a painter himself.
+Gustave was a wealthy landowner, businessman, heir to a considerable fortune, art collector and a painter himself.
 He was considered a dynamic man of the world.
 When he and his wife Madeleine bought the abbey, it was in a deplorable state.
 The couple took up the restoration immediately.
-To be finished after more than ten years.
+Only to be finished more than ten years later.

-To this date, the fourth generation of the Fayet family still looks after the continuous renovation of their ancestors.
-The Cistercian Order attached great value to a sobriety and austerity decoration.
+To this day, the fourth generation of the Fayet family still looks after the continuous renovation started by their ancestors.
+The Cistercian Order attached great value to sober and austere decoration.
 Which wasn’t really Mr Fayet’s cup of tea.
-Although the architecture of the historical abbey didn’t change, the interior did get an eclectic makeover.
-The Fayet’s added colourful paintings, tapestry and tiles, fountains and statues with elaborated figures and brought life back in the monastery.
+Although the main structure of the historical abbey hasn’t changed, the interior has had an eclectic makeover.
+The Fayets added colourful paintings, tapestries and tiles, fountains and statues with elaborate figures, bringing life back into the monastery.

-We continued our way to the dining room.
+We continued on our way to the dining room.
 Because of Mr Fayet’s connections with the art world, he loved inviting his artist friends.
-A big table was already set, I could vividly imagine all the great parties that must have been thrown in this very room.
-Via the children’s dining room, with a huge collection of beautiful plates on the wall, we entered the kitchen.
-It was decorated in a way that I felt like stepping back in the 19th century.
-Thanks to this guided visit, L’Abbaye de Fontfroide was brought more alive.
-And it made me already plan my next trip to this well-kept monument.
-Always wanted to hear a Gregorian Choir in such a history soaked place!
+A big table was already set and I could vividly imagine all the great parties that must have been thrown in this very room.
+Via the children’s dining room, with a huge collection of beautiful plates on the wall, we entered the kitchen, which made me feel like I stepped back into the 19th century.
+Thanks to this guided visit, L’Abbaye de Fontfroide was brought to life for me.
+And it made me want to plan my next trip to this well-kept monument immediately.
+I’ve always wanted to hear a Gregorian Choir in such a history soaked place!